Causal Duration Analysis with Diff-in-Diff

 To fix ideas, consider the case in which the outcome indicates exit from unemployment.
 Suppose that some individuals receive an increase in unemployment benefits at a particular point in time while others do not.
 The foundational assumption of diff-in-diff is that, absent the policy of interest, the difference in mean outcomes between the treated and untreated groups would remain fixed.
 If a sufficiently large share of individuals eventually exit unemployment, then mean outcomes will tend to converge over time, even absent any treatment effect.\footnote{Apart from in the special case in which mean outcomes are identical between the two groups.} This entails a failure of parallel trends and may result in severely biased and inconsistent estimates of treatment effects.

+It is well-known that the parallel trends assumption is generally incompatible with settings in which outcomes are discrete or truncated (see \cite{Wooldridge2023}).
+What makes this problem particularly acute in duration settings is that the resulting bias is systematic.
+Suppose a higher proportion of individuals in the treated group are unemployed just prior to treatment.
+Then under a counterfactual in which no one is treated, the gap in unemployment rates between the treated and untreated groups would tend to narrow over the post-treatment period.
+Standard diff-in-diff estimates attribute this narrowing to the effect of treatment, leading to over-estimation of the effect of treatment on job-finding.
+By contrast, in cases in which the binary outcomes reflect say, choices among discrete alternatives, it is less clear that the misspecification of the model would systematically bias the estimates in any particular direction.

 In response, we consider alternative approaches based on insights from duration analysis.
-Rather than assume parallel trends between mean potential outcomes, we suppose that the difference between group-specific counterfactual hazard rates is constant.
-This condition is consistent with the convergence of counterfactual mean outcomes over time and thus the convergence does not imply inconsistency of the corresponding causal estimates.
-The alternative assumption motivates a simple fix.
-Instead of performing diff-in-diff using mean outcomes, we apply the same procedure using a particular function of the mean outcomes and the time period.
-We sidestep any estimation of the hazard rates themselves, and our analysis entirely avoids the need to specify an explicit model for the hazard function.
+Rather than assume parallel trends between mean potential outcomes, we impose restrictions on the dynamics of group-specific counterfactual hazard rates.
+For example, we may assume that changes in the hazard rate over any time interval are equal across groups, or that changes in the log hazard rate are equal across groups.
+These conditions are consistent with the convergence of counterfactual mean outcomes over time, and thus the convergence does not imply inconsistency of the corresponding causal estimates.
+Our assumptions motivate a simple fix.
+Instead of performing diff-in-diff or related methods using mean outcomes, we apply the same procedures using a particular transformation of the mean outcomes, similar to \cite{Wooldridge2023}.
+We sidestep any estimation of the hazard rates themselves.
+Our methods are nonparametric in that we avoid specifying a parametric model for group-specific hazard rates.

-To be precise, in place of the mean outcome $E[Y_{i,t}|G_i=k]$, where $t$ indexes time periods, $i$ individuals, and $G_i$ is the group to which individual $i$ belongs, we use the `time-average hazard', denoted $\bar{H}_{k,t}$, which can be written in terms of mean outcomes.
-This object is the average of the hazard rate over the continuous period between times $1$ and $t$.
-Under our assumptions there is a fixed difference between the time-average hazards of the different groups under the no-treatment counterfactual.
-Thus we can perform difference-in-differences using this alternative object.
-We may then invert the definition of the time-average hazard to recover counterfactual mean outcomes and average treatment effects.

-Note that the counterfactual mean outcome, understood as a function of time since the start of a spell, is precisely the cumulative distribution function of counterfactual durations.
-Thus our approach can produce estimates of the whole distribution of counterfactual durations, rather than say, the mean duration under a no-policy counterfactual.

-Diagnostics like placebo tests and the standard test for pre-treatment parallel trends can be adapted straight-forwardly to our setting.
-Where standard tests use the mean outcome, we again use the time-average hazard rate.
-Analogous with vanilla diff-in-diff, one can perform informal visual inspections to assess whether parallel trends in time-average hazards holds in the pre-treatment period.
+Diagnostics like tests for pre-treatment parallel trends can be adapted straight-forwardly to our setting.
+Where standard tests use mean outcomes, we use transformed means.
+Similarly to vanilla diff-in-diff, one can perform informal visual inspections to assess whether parallel trends in these objects holds to a close approximation in the pre-treatment period.